fnalways/terminus-docs/docs/manual/tasks/filter-examples.md

 Want to catch up on videos from your RSS feeds?
 This filter focuses on unwatched content.

 ```
-file_type:video AND unread:1 AND isfeed:true
+file_type:video AND seen:false AND isfeed:true
 ```
 This shows all unread video entries from your subscribed feeds.
 It's ideal for binge-watching or sorting through your video backlog.